 List of frequently asked questions

-- Has the data from 2016 been already certified by OECD?
+- Has the data from 2016 been certified by OECD?

-- The data from 2016 has been already sent to OECD, but the certification process is still ongoing.
+- The data from 2016 has been certified by OECD.

 - Why isn't the data updated to 2017?